Arrive in Anchorage, Alaska

-Take the afternoon flight from Anchorage to Deadhorse Airport in Prudhoe Bay.
-The industrial complex of Deadhorse (consisting of the airport, lodging, and general store) supports the oil industry in the North Slope along the Arctic Ocean.
+Take the afternoon flight from Anchorage to Deadhorse Airport at Prudhoe Bay.
+The industrial complex of Deadhorse (consisting of the airport, lodging, and general store) supports the oil industry on the North Slope along the Arctic Ocean.
 Nan will meet you at the airport upon arrival to begin this amazing Alaskan adventure in what appears, at first glance, an unlikely place to view wildlife.
 Muskoxen, caribou, gray wolf, Arctic fox, and many spectacular birds make the Arctic Coastal Plain their home during the brief summer season.
 The oil industry’s presence results in residual heat creating freshwater pools that would otherwise be frozen.
-These pools are an excellent place for us to spot opportunistic shorebirds.
+These pools are an excellent place for you to spot opportunistic shorebirds and other unusual birds like spectacled and king eiders.
 You may want to stay out late to photograph in the soft light of the Midnight Sun.

-You’ll spend the day searching for birds and mammals in the Arctic Coastal Plain.
+You’ll spend the day searching for birds and mammals on the Arctic Coastal Plain.
 Pacific, common, and red-throated loons, all in breeding plumage, are regularly seen.
-King and spectacled eiders, long-tailed jaeger, Arctic warbler, and about 130 other species can be found in this birding paradise.
+King and spectacled eiders, all three species of jaeger, Arctic warbler, and about 130 other species can be found in this birding paradise.
 Arctic fox and the native red fox are also common visitors.
 A short drive down the Dalton Highway (which follows the Alaska Pipeline) may afford looks at muskoxen, grizzly bear, caribou, and gray wolf.